-This guide teaches you how to design a PCB in Fritzing and export Gerber files that can be cut on the Bantam Tools Desktop PCB Milling Machine.
+This guide teaches you how to design a PCB in Fritzing and export Gerber files that can be cut on your Bantam Tools Milling Machine.

 What is Fritzing?